e-lie/renardo/FoxDotEditor/README.md

 ### 'Sample Player' Objects

 In FoxDot, sound files can be played through using a specific SynthDef called `play`.
 A player object that uses this SynthDef is referred to as a Sample Player object.
 Instead of specifying a list of numbers to generate notes, the Sample Player takes a string of characters (known as a "PlayString") as its first argument.
-To see a list of what samples are associated to what characters, use `print(Samples)`.
+To see a list of what samples are associated to what characters, use `print(DefaultSamples)`.
 To create a basic drum beat, you can execute the following line of code:

 ``` python
 d1 >> play("x-o-")